michellemayes/logseq-assistant/README.md

 - Acquire a Microsoft Graph token using either client credentials or device code based on your configuration.
 - Fetch messages from the mailbox inbox that have the trigger category.
 - Create or update a Drive Markdown note named after the email subject, prepending a current-date wiki link (`[[Oct 6th, 2025]]`) to each summary section.
-- Convert the email body to plain text, request an AI-generated Markdown summary, and append new context to existing notes instead of creating duplicates.
+- Convert the email body to plain text, request an AI-generated Logseq-ready outline (tab-indented bullets with `TODO` tasks), and append new context to existing notes instead of creating duplicates.
 - Mark the email as read, remove the trigger category, and add the processed category.

 > 📝 Device-code mode prints a one-time sign-in URL and code if silent token acquisition fails (e.g., on first run or after cache reset).